openstack/cinder-specs/specs/liberty/support-modify-volume-image-metadata.rst

 * We intend to expose this via Horizon and are working on related blueprints.
-* Glance also need share its properties protection code to Cinder and some code cleanups in Glance
+* Glance also need share its properties protection code to Cinder and some code cleanups in Glance's IMPL.
 * Provide Cinder API to allow a user to update an image property.
   CLI-python API that triggers the update.

   # Sets or deletes volume image metadata
   cinder image-metadata  <volume-id> set <property-name = value>
-  # Sets or deletes snapshot image metadata
-  cinder snapshot-image-metadata  <snapshot_id> set <property-name = value>

 Performance Impact
 ------------------